Should you speculate with your retirement portfolio?

 I can’t speak for you but I know when it comes to our portfolio, we avoid speculative plays for the most part.

-When it comes to my own plan, I see no reason to speculate more than 5% in any individual stock and likely never more than 10% in any speculative play or sector fund.
+When it comes to my own plan, I see no reason to speculate more than 5% for most stocks and I will avoid more than 10% in any speculative play.
+It’s just not worth it.

 This is why I believe speculative plays should always be a small portion of any portfolio.
 This approach has worked well for us to date, and I suspect it will help us in our financial future.